ClusterHQ/flocker/CONTRIBUTING.rst

 Contributing to Flocker
 =======================

+If you have any feature requests or suggestions, we would love to hear about them.

 At a minimum you can simply submit a GitHub Pull Request with your changes.
 In order to maximize your chances of getting your code accepted, and to keep you from wasting time:

-* Discuss your ideas with us in advance in a `JIRA`_ or GitHub issue.
+* Discuss your ideas with us in advance by using our `UserVoice`_ forum, or by filing a `GitHub issue`_.
 * Explain the purpose of your PR, and why these changes are necessary.
 * Limit your PR to fixing a single problem or adding a single feature.
 * See the merge requirements below for details about our testing and documentation requirements.